 long list, on the principle "why can't someone else do it").
 The key ones are

-The full source has some stray experimental bits and pieces, including some old add-ons for Plagger.
+The full source has some stray experimental bits and pieces, including some old attempted add-ons for Plagger.

 The obvious difference in each is where they deliver, but the practical difference is how the output looks and the level of programmability, configurability or complexity.
 There's lots of RSS mangling programs and online services, you just have to find one you like.

 RSS2Leafnode is geared towards text viewing and saving time by pre-downloading feeds and optionally their links.
-It recognises some RSS extensions ("modules") to try to get good text.
+It recognises various RSS extensions ("modules") to try to get good text.